sjm-practice/github-battle/README.md

 # Github-battle
-A practice application to learn react.
+A practice application to learn react (done as a code along for Tyler McGinnis' [ReactJS Program](http://www.reactjsprogram.com/), React Fundamentals).

 ## Notes